-A coding notice tells your employer how many allowances you have so they can work out the tax to deduct from your wages/pension each time you are paid.
+A Coding Notice tells your employer or pension provider your tax-free balance so that they know how much tax to deduct from your wages or pension each time you are paid.

 Frequently asked questions